rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me

+!!! quote "Leviticus 19:4"
+    Turn ye not unto idols, nor make to yourselves molten gods: I am the LORD your God.

 !!! quote "1 Corinthians 10:14-22"
     Wherefore, my dearly beloved, flee from idolatry.
     I speak as to wise men; judge ye what I say.